symfony/symfony-docs/forms.rst

 That's it!
 If you re-submit the form with invalid data, you'll see the corresponding errors printed out with the form.

+Validation is a very powerful feature of Symfony and has its own :doc:`dedicated chapter </book/validation>`.

 .. _book-forms-html5-validation-disable:

 .. sidebar:: HTML5 Validation

-   As of HTML5, many browsers can natively enforce certain validation constraints on the client side.
+   Thanks to HTML5, many browsers can natively enforce certain validation constraints on the client side.
 The most common validation is activated by rendering a ``required`` attribute on fields that are required.
 For browsers that support HTML5, this will result in a native browser message being displayed